EiotPro/AmpMeter/AmpMeter/README.md

 - Regular cleanup tasks to prevent technical debt
 - Common issues to watch for and avoid

+To assist with maintaining code quality, several automated scripts are available.
+See [Maintenance Scripts](docs/MaintenanceScripts.md) for details on using these tools.

 ## API Integration

 - [ChirpStack Integration Guide](docs/ChirpStackIntegration.md)